Jandini/xchain/README.md

 ## Collection-Level Ordering

-Xchain supports chaining and data sharing **across test collections** using `ChainLinkAttribute` and `CollectionChainFixture`.
+Xchain supports chaining and data sharing **across test collections** using `CollectionChainOrderAttribute` and `CollectionChainContextFixture`.

-### ChainLink Attribute & ChainLinker
+### CollectionChainOrder Attribute & CollectionChainOrderer

-Use `[ChainLink(int)]` to assign a sequence to your test collections.
-Collections are ordered at runtime using the `ChainLinker` test collection orderer.
+Use `[CollectionChainOrder(int)]` to assign a sequence to your test collections.
+Collections are ordered at runtime using the `CollectionChainOrderer` test collection orderer.

-###  Collection Fixture: `CollectionChainFixture`
+###  Collection Chain Context Fixture: `CollectionChainContextFixture`

-Unlike `TestChainFixture`, which is scoped per class, `CollectionChainFixture` allows shared output **across multiple test classes and collections**.
+Unlike `TestChainFixture`, which is scoped per class, `CollectionChainContextFixture` allows shared output **across multiple test classes and collections**.
 This enables interdependent suites to access a common state.

 > ⚠️ Output keys must be **unique across collections**.